Black History Museum

 March 4, 2020

-This workshop is FREE, registration is required.
+This workshop is FREE.
 Includes breakfast, lunch and resources.
 Space is limited to 30 educators.
 Recommended for classroom educators and school leadership.
 A certificate of attendance will be awarded to participants at the conclusion of the workshop.